 Directors undertake internal briefings and training on matters which align with the Board's objectives or legal/regulatory developments.
-Topics in 2022 included the IFPR, the ICARA, sustainable investing and Consumer Duty.
+Topics in 2023 included Directors Duties, the ICARA, the Risk Appetite, the Duty and the Integration with UBS AM.
 All new directors are offered a full induction programme.
-Directors also undertake other external courses for professional development, as necessary.
+Directors also undertake other external courses for professional development, as required.